astalker/caledonian-stamps/meetings.md

 ### Current Syllabus
 ### 2021 - 2022
-The meetings listed below will continue to be held using ZOOM.  log in Details will be emailed weekly.
+The meetings listed below will continue to be held using ZOOM.
+Log in Details will be emailed weekly.
 Please contact the President if you wish to be added to the invitation list.

 Date  | Subject | Member